High-speed Communications Systems

 Learning outcomes of the course unit

-- explain specificity of Fast Ethernet, Gigabit Ethernet, 10 Gigabit Ethernet, 40 Gigabit Ethernet and 100 Gigabit Ethernet,
+- explain the specificity of Fast Ethernet, Gigabit Ethernet, 10 Gigabit Ethernet, 40 Gigabit Ethernet, and 100 Gigabit Ethernet,

-- demonstrate bases of Asynchronous Transfer Mode ATM,
+- demonstrate the bases of Asynchronous Transfer Mode ATM,

-- interpret integration of contributory signals to SDH,
+- interpret the integration of contributory signals to SDH,

 - demonstrate the architecture of the Czech Republic synchronization network,

-- demonstrate bases of a Telecommunication Management Network TMN,
+- demonstrate the bases of a Telecommunication Management Network TMN,

 - characterize voice transmission using VoIP,